 Citrus Shower Melts

 If you’re not a morning person, these energizing shower melts are just the incentive you need to get out of bed.
-The uplifting scents of orange, lemon and bergamot will scent your whole bathroom and help you wake up happy.
+The uplifting scents of orange, lemon, and bergamot [source] will scent your entire bathroom and help you wake up happy.

 Get the recipe for Citrus Shower Melts from Abundant Health

 Breathe Easy Eucalyptus Shower Disks

 Make these shower disks that open the sinuses—thanks to eucalyptus essential oil, one of the best essential oils for congestion [source].
 Combine its scent with the steam from the shower for easier breathing or headache relief.

 Now you can skip the long bath and head straight to bed!
 Follow it up with an easy vapor rub to keep your sinuses open while you sleep.

 Lavender Shower Melts

 Try using cornstarch instead of baking soda for these soothing lavender shower melts.
 Lavender is a soothing scent any time of day, plus it can help with headaches [source] and stress [source].
 Combine a couple of drops of red and blue food coloring to give it a pretty purple color.

 Get the recipe for Lavender Shower Melts from Utensi